Why are there so many stepfamilies or blended families?

 Couples in a stepfamily need to accept certain realities.
 The step-parent dynamic will typically differ from the bio-parent dynamic.

-Sometimes grudging respect and mutual accommodation are the best you can hope for between a stepchild and their step-parent.
+Sometimes, grudging respect and mutual accommodation are the best you can hope for between a stepchild and their step-parent.

 Making stepfamilies work means understanding that what you both do echoes today through time and informs tomorrow.

-Originally published April 19, 2019.
+Originally published on April 19, 2019.